Noah Marchal

-I'm a statistical programmer and data analyst at the University of Missouri Center to Stream Healthcare In-Place (C2SHIP) and a PhD student at the MU Institute for Data Science and Informatics.
+I'm a data analyst at the University of Missouri School of Medicine and a PhD student at the MU Institute for Data Science and Informatics.

-I have long-term research interest in methods for what could be considered as responsive or natural computation: processes which incorporate real-world event phenomena with program logic structures for intelligence.
+I have long-term research interest in responsive or natural computation for ambient intelligence: processes which incorporate real-world event phenomena with program logic structures.

-My PhD dissertation research area is in the use pervasive computing and AI for the healthcare domain, with particular focus on ad-hoc machine learning models of multi-modal sensor and electronic medical records systems as components for novel augmented decision support interfaces.
-The primary application of my research is for adaptive model building using meta-model and meta-information techniques to generate precision health analytics.
-I have additional interest in the computational mediation of human motor functioning and rehabilitation through remote analysis and verification for clinical therapy, and the impact of biotelemetry monitoring on quality of life for aging populations.
+My PhD dissertation research area is in the use pervasive computing and AI in the healthcare domain, focusing on novel predictive machine learning models of multi-modal biophysical sensor and electronic medical records to support clinicial decision making.
+The primary application is for adaptive modeling, using continual machine learning and meta-ensembling techniques to generate precision health analytics, of older adults and progressive disease patient populations targeting clinical functional measuremeng instruments with remote sensor data.
+I have additional interest in computational methods for the analysis of human motor function and impact of biotelemetry monitoring on quality of life.

 Adaptive model building with meta-information for generating precision analytics.